Approach to tax, principal risks, uncertain tax positions, OECD initiative, judgements and estimates

 Group financial review (extract 1)

-Our approach to tax
+Approach to tax

 Business makes a major contribution to the public purse through its tax contribution.
 This includes direct taxes (such as corporate income tax) and indirect taxes (such as VAT and customs duties) as well as other taxes (such as employment taxes and property taxes).
 It is therefore important that companies explain their approach to tax.
 This helps inform dialogue about tax and tax policy.